 Château Leoville Las Cases

-Products (14)
+Products (19)

 The history of Château Léoville Las Cases

-Since the end of the 19th century, the Delon family has owned the estate and today Jean-Hubert Delon manages the château.
-The Delon family also owns Châteaux Petit Marquis, Potensac and Nenin.
+Since the end of the 19th century, the Delon family has owned the estate, and today Jean-Hubert Delon manages the château.
+The Delon family also owns Châteaux Petit Marquis, Potensac and Nénin.

-Although imaginary regarding the geography of the place, Louis de Funes' cult line in the 1976 film "L'aile ou la cuisse" contributed to this château's fame: "This wine benefited from a beautiful southwest exposure, on a well-sloped hillside.
+Although imaginary regarding the geography of the place, the cult line by Louis de Funès in the 1976 film "L'aile ou la cuisse" (The Wing or the Thigh) contributed to the fame of this château: "This wine benefited from a beautiful southwest exposure, on a hill with a good slope.
 It's a Saint-Julien, Château Léoville Las Cases 1953!"

 What are the characteristics of Château Léoville Las Cases wines?